fastlane/docs/docs/getting-started/android/setup.md

 The terminal command: `javac -version` should now return something similar to: `javac 1.8.0_202-ea`

 If this is not the case, your JAVA_HOME environment variable likely refers to a more recent version of Java.
-The easiest way to fix this is to uninstall all java instances via Homebrew with `brew cask uninstall java` and then install java 8 with `brew cask install java8`
+The easiest way to fix this is to uninstall all Java instances which were installed via Homebrew with `brew cask uninstall java` and then install Java 8 with `brew cask install java8`

 ### Install Gradle